iamstarkov/typographic-quotes/README.md

 ## Apostrophes

 If you want to see proper apostrophes too, take a look at [apostrophes][typographic-apostrophes] and [apostrophes-for-possessive-plurals][typographic-apostrophes-for-possessive-plurals] typographic modules.
-Use first one before this module, second after: `apostrophes → quotes → apostrophes-for-possessive-plurals`.
+Use first one before this module, second after: `apostrophes → quotes → apostrophes-for-possessive-plurals` (order is important).
 Check complex usage in [typography playground][playground].

 [typographic-apostrophes]: https://www.npmjs.com/package/typographic-apostrophes
 [typographic-apostrophes-for-possessive-plurals]: https://www.npmjs.com/package/typographic-apostrophes-for-possessive-plurals